Read the commentary ‘COVID-19 Vaccination for Persons with Parkinson’s Disease: Light at the End of the Tunnel?’.

 The authors advised any readers to use the International Parkinson and Movement Disorder Society website to stay updated about recommendations, as new information from both trials and clinical practices emerges.

-For more information on coronavirus and Parkinson’s disease, please visit the EPDA website.
+For more information on coronavirus and Parkinson’s disease, please visit Parkinson’s Europe website.

 Share this story